Catechesis of the Good Shepherd (CGS)

 Who is CGS for?

 CGS has three levels.
 Level I is for ages 3-6, Level II is for ages 6-9, and Level III is for ages 9-12.
-All Saints is opening atria for Levels I and II.
+All Saints has active atria for Levels I and II.
 Catechists for this program go through an extensive year-long training program.

 Does CGS replace PSR or Religious Education in the Catholic School setting?